canonical/tdx/README.md

 ### 6.3 Secure Boot TD

-To run a TD VM with secure boot enabled, use the `tdvirsh` tool with dedicated libvirt configuration:
+To run a TD with secure boot enabled, use the `tdvirsh` tool with dedicated libvirt configuration:

 	cd tdx/guest-tools
-	XML_TEMPLATE=trust_domain-sb.xml.template ./tdvirsh new
+	./tdvirsh new -t trust_domain-sb.xml.template

 <a id="verify-td"></a>